White Fir Oil is another oil that reminds me of Christmas time. It is in a line of oils I call the Christmas tree oils.

 I love the smell of all the Christmas tree oils.
 They are energizing to the mind, yet relaxing to the body which definitely reminds me of the holidays!

 White Fir has been used by the Native Americans for hundreds of years.
-From building material to medicinal purposes it was a tree that was part of their existence.
+From building material to building wellness-- it was a tree that was part of their existence.

 White fir oil contains d-limonene content.

-White Fir oil is also soothing to rheumatic pain, and great for muscles (or joints) that have been overworked or are tired.
-It is excellent for pain that has been brought on from inflammation.
+White Fir oil is also soothing for muscles (or joints) that have been overworked or are tired.

 This oil is in many of the professionally made blends that I use at the barn for training.
 And I have used in various times in my own evolution.
 This includes Into the Future and Grounding essential oils.